 The Sickle Cell Program actively cares for over 350 infants, children, and adolescents with sickle cell disease and sees approximately three patients per month with a new diagnosis of sickle cell disease.

-The Skeletal Dysplasia Clinic at St. Louis Children Hospital serves the needs of children with skeletal abnormalities.
+Skeletal Dysplasia Services at St. Louis Children Hospital serves the needs of children with skeletal abnormalities.
 Although individually rare, the more than 200 known skeletal dysplasia syndromes add to produce a significant number of affected individuals with remarkable morbidity and mortality.

 Quality sleep is an essential component of a child's health and well-being.
 The Pediatric Sleep Center Team at St. Louis Children's Hospital is committed to helping children with a variety of sleep-related problems achieve optimum health.

 The multidisciplinary Spina Bifida Clinic at St. Louis Children’s Hospital brings together in one place the specialists who are important to the care of children with spina bifida.

 The Center for Pediatric Spinal Disorders is a collaborative, multi-disciplinary center between Orthopedics and Neurosurgery where patients have access to physicians, nurses and therapists.

-St. Louis Children's Hospital administers its Sports Medicine Program using a multidisciplinary approach, which aides in the recovery of injured athletes.
+St. Louis Children's Hospital administers its Young Athlete Center using a multidisciplinary approach, which aides in the recovery of injured athletes.
 A full range of rehabilitation and physical therapy programs helps an athlete recover from an injury or illness.

 With the largest surgical team in the area, the pediatric surgeons at St. Louis Children’s Hospital are dedicated to providing compassionate care and advanced treatments in a child-friendly environment.